Mike (Twin Peaks): Revived series

 In the 2017 revived series, Mike (credited as Phillip Gerard) appears once again in the Red Room as a sort of guide for Cooper, who is transported back into the real world after being imprisoned in the alternate dimension for 25 years.

 Interpretation

 Al Strobel himself had lost an arm as a teenager.
-Regarding the character, the loss of his arm has been associated with a manner to "mark his inner vissions and schizophrenic divisions" by David Lavery in his book about the series.
+Regarding the character, the loss of his arm has been associated with a manner to "mark his inner visions and schizophrenic divisions" by David Lavery in his book about the series.

 The character is described by Jeff Johnson as "a physical representation of the psychic split between the rational and irrational, the orderly and the chaotic, the dream world and real life", essential to Lynch's visions of the world and its way of "framing characters".